itcon-pty-au/typingmind-cloud-backup/README.md

 1.  **Backup Data**: In TypingMind, go to **Settings > App Data & Storage > Export**.
 Select all checkboxes and download the file.
 Keep it in a safe place.
 2.  **Remove Old Version**: Go to **Settings > Extensions** and remove the V1/V2 extension.
-3.  **Install V3**: Load the V3 extension URL: `https://itcon-pty-au.github.io/typingmind-cloud-backup/s3-v4-2.js`.
+3.  **Install**: Load the extension URL: `https://itcon-pty-au.github.io/typingmind-cloud-backup/s3-v4-2.js`.
 4.  **Configure**: Open the **Sync** modal.
 Your previous settings should be pre-filled.
 Enter your **Encryption Key** again and click **Save**.
 5.  **Verify**: The first sync will begin.
 You can monitor its progress in the browser console (enable logging for more detail) and by using the **Sync Diagnostics** panel.

-### Understanding the V3 File Structure
+### Understanding the V3+ File Structure

-To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3 in your S3 bucket.
+To help you safely clean up old files from previous versions, here is a breakdown of the file structure used by V3+ in your S3 bucket.
 Any files or folders not matching this structure are likely from an older version and can be removed.

 - **`metadata.json`**: This is the most critical file for synchronization.
 It acts as the central index for all your data, tracking every item's sync status, version, and deletions (tombstones).
 It resides at the root of your bucket.
 - **`/items`**: This directory contains the actual encrypted data for every individual item in your TypingMind application (chats, settings, etc.).
 Each item is stored as a separate file within this folder.